siriknikita/coursework-jenkins-analogue/README.md

 - Where to store those running microservices?
 On a docker container volume, so that we can easily access and restore them.

 ---
+## Key Tabs

+A user needs to see the dashboard while just opening up the app.
+The dashboard should contain the following tabs:
+    - Will contain a list of all microservices available with links to each of them separately;
+    - Will contain a chart where we can filter out by the microservice and see the load over time;
+    - We should give a user an ability to choose for what microservices does he want to see the logs, and for which status (error, warning, info, etc.).

+Also, we have a separate tab for monitoring microservices:
+    - Will contain a list of all microservices with their status (running, stopped, etc.);
+    - Will contain a chart where we can see the load over time;
+    - Will contain a buttons to run, stop, delete a microservice;
+    - Will contain a button to view the logs of a microservice;
+    - Will contain a button to view the configuration of a microservice.

+And a separate tab for CI/CD pipelining:
+    - Will contain a list of all the microservices versions available (with the ability to rollback);
+    - Will contain a list of all the tests available;
+    - Will contain a button to run all the tests;
+    - Will contain a visually pleasing CI/CD pipeline configuration.

+---
 ## Detailed Development Plan